mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ## [Bus Type Modification](@id ACSEBusTypeModificationManual)
 In AC state estimation, it is necessary to designate a slack bus, where the bus voltage angle is known.
-Therefore, when executing the [`gaussNewton`](@ref gaussNewton) or [`acLavStateEstimation`](@ref acLavStateEstimation) function, the initially assigned slack bus is evaluated and may be altered.
+Therefore, when establishing the `ACStateEstimation` type, the initially assigned slack bus is evaluated and may be altered.
 If the designated slack bus (`type = 3`) lacks a connected in-service generator, it will be changed to a demand bus (`type = 1`).
 Conversely, the first generator bus (`type = 2`) with an active in-service generator linked to it will be reassigned as the new slack bus (`type = 3`).

 ---